Risk-Sensitive Online Selection with Bounded Adaptivity: Main Results

-Since the left-hand side of Eq.~\eqref{eq:static:alpha:star} is monotonically increasing with respect to~$\alphaFSP$, the equation admits a unique solution.
-As $\delta \rightarrow 1$, the value of $\alphaFSP$ converges to $1 + \ln(U/L)$.
+Since $\phi_1(1)$ is monotonically increasing with respect to~$\alphaFSP$, the equation $\phi_1(1) = U$ admits a unique solution.
+As $\delta \rightarrow 1$, the value of $\alphaFSP$ converges to $1 + \ln \theta $.
 Consequently, the fully-static pricing scheme designed according to Theorem~\ref{prop:cvar:static:design:phi} coincides with the optimal pricing design of the online algorithm for the \oksrisk problem when $\delta = 1$ and $\Delta = 0$, as established in Theorem~\ref{thm:limited:price:change:optimality}.
-The detailed intuition behind the design of above pricing design and the proof leading to the above result are provided in Section~\ref{sec:static}.

-Next, we study another extreme case where $\Delta = k - 1$, meaning that the price-change constraint in \oksrisk is relaxed and the algorithm becomes fully dynamic—allowed to adjust prices up to $k-1$ times.
-In the following theorem, we provide a design for the pricing functions in \algname to obtain certain level of \crcvar.